 How the homeowner consumes energy.
 Do you tend to leave lights and appliances like tv’s on when rooms are not in use?

 Old wiring and electrical systems.

-There are also factors that influence energy costs beyond the homeowner’s control, such as:
+There are also factors that influence electric rates in NJ that are beyond the homeowner’s control, such as:

 The time of day the electricity is used.
 Some providers charge less for consumption during off-peak hours;

 The rate his or her utility provider chooses to charge for electricity.
 In regulated markets, the homeowner has no choice in his or her provider.
 In deregulated markets, the homeowner can shop around; and

 The time of year.
 In many cases, summer rates are simply higher than winter rates because of the increased load on the electrical grid.
 Where in the US a consumer lives also factors into this because of the differences in climate.

 New Jersey Electric Rates vs Other States

 It is no secret that life in New Jersey is expensive.
 New Jersey’s residential average kWh cost of 15.69 cents was higher than the national average, but not the highest in the country in 2016.
 That distinction goes to Hawaii, where residents paid an average of 27.42 cents per kWh.
 Need assistance with an electrical repair project?
 We offer services in New Jersey such as home rewiring, electrical troubleshooting, and lighting installation.
 Our team offers services in locations such as Elizabeth, Trent, Brick, and Howell, New Jersey.